Featured Post

 Clearly, this is not King's best, most original work.

 But despite all that, I enjoyed the collection.
 It was a quick read.
 If it isn't King's best work, it certainly isn't his worst.
-The characters are memorable, and for the more part, they are good, honest, salt-of-the-earth Yankees.
-The writing was compelling.
-It moved along.
+The characters are memorable, and for the most part, they are good, honest, salt-of-the-earth Yankees.
+The writing is compelling.
+It moves along.

 But Constant Writer has done a lot better.